 Indexed universal life insurance

-If you’re searching for a lifelong insurance plan with the flexibility of universal life and a cash value that provides more significant growth potential, you may want to consider indexed universal life insurance.
+Suppose you’re searching for a lifelong insurance plan with the flexibility of universal life and a cash value that provides more significant growth potential.
+In that case, you may want to consider indexed universal life insurance.

 How does indexed universal life insurance work?